 All the doctors which the admin team have had contact with are extremely friendly, calm and confident which leads me to believe that they would provide a good bedside manner."

 In 2015, Peninsula Post-Graduate Medical Education (PPME) ranked as the second highest nationally for overall satisfaction with training.
 The core psychiatry training programme also ranked second in the country for overall satisfaction.
 Within the deanery, it is of particular note that the overall trainee satisfaction with training for the Trust was the highest for all trusts in the Peninsula.

 When compared with all other mental health trusts in the country for overall satisfaction with training, the Trust was ranked first with a score of 88%.

 A board report following the positive GMC survey results listed the Trusts strengths in training doctors as:

 The Trust has recently developed a new improved taster week timetable.
 There are 3 different weeks to choose from (view our sample taster week timetable), but we can be flexible in swapping sessions where possible.
 Please contact us if you are interested in a psychiatry taster week.
 Our senior and junior doctors are enthusiastic to provide foundation trainees with the best taster week possible.

 Feedback received to date has been positive: “I really enjoyed the taster week.
 All of the psychiatrists I worked with were extremely keen and pro-active about teaching or getting me involved”

 In 2015 the Trust piloted a work experience scheme aimed specifically at those who are considering a career in mental health, including clinical psychology, medicine and psychiatry.
 Feedback received was extremely positive, examples of some comments below:

 Anyone wishing to apply to the work experience scheme can do so by contacting either of the below departments for an application form or advice:

-Important Contacts at CFT who are available to talk to
+Important contacts at the Trust who are available to talk to: